adarshp/adarsh.cc/research/clc.md

 ---
 title: Automated real-time detection of closed-loop communication in spoken dialogue
 layout: page
-reference-section-title: "References"
 ---

 Good teamwork processes enable teams to perform beyond the sum of their parts [@Roberts.ea:2021].
-Closed loop communication (CLC) has been proposed in the team science literature as one of the coordinating mechanisms for effective teamwork [2], and has been demonstrated to improve team outcomes in a variety of domains.
+Closed loop communication (CLC) has been proposed in the team science literature as one of the coordinating mechanisms for effective teamwork [@Salas.ea:2005], and has been demonstrated to improve team outcomes in a variety of domains.
 Currently, CLC in spoken dialogue is identified via retrospective analyses involving manual transcription and annotation.
-However, given the potentially catastrophic consequences of poor team communication – especially in complex, fast-paced, and high stakes environments such as operating theaters [3] – we argue that there is an urgent need for AI technologies that can detect and repair breakdowns in CLC as they happen.
+However, given the potentially catastrophic consequences of poor team communication – especially in complex, fast-paced, and high stakes environments such as operating theaters [@Flin.ea:2004] – we argue that there is an urgent need for AI technologies that can detect and repair breakdowns in CLC as they happen.
 To address this need, we propose to develop an AI system for detecting the presence or absence of CLC in spoken dialogue within teams of humans collaborating on shared tasks.

 Currently, most dialogue systems that understand and respond to human speech in real time (e.g., Siri, Alexa, Google Assistant) are limited to conversing with